How Tidyr Works

 Your data lives in 5–15 different tools.
 Someone asks a question and you open HubSpot, then Xero, then Stripe, then Intercom—piecing together an answer manually.
 There’s no front door.

-Tidyr connects to your tools through Fivetran, the industry standard for data replication.
-Over 1,000 connectors.
+Tidyr connects to your tools with pre-built integrations.
+Over 100 connectors covering CRM, finance, billing, and support.
 Setup takes less than 5 minutes per source.
 No engineering, no CSV uploads, no API keys to manage.

 “Acme Corp” in HubSpot.
 “ACME Corporation” in Xero. “acme-corp-inc” in Stripe.
 Same company, three names.
-Multiply that across hundreds of records and you have a data quality disaster.
+Your systems are islands—contacts don’t link to invoices, subscriptions don’t connect to support tickets.

-Tidyr resolves entities using three complementary methods.
-Each catches what the others miss.
+Tidyr resolves entities using three complementary AI methods, then links records across every system into a single unified graph.
 You stay in control—every match goes through a review queue where you approve, reject, or override.

 Deterministic

 Exact rules on shared identifiers.
 Email addresses, phone numbers, domain names, tax IDs.
-If two records share the same unique key, they match.
 Fast and certain.

 Fuzzy

-String similarity algorithms for near-matches.
-Catches typos, abbreviations, formatting differences.
-“Acme Corp” and “ACME Corporation” score high because they’re clearly the same entity.
+String similarity for near-matches.
+Catches typos, abbreviations, and formatting differences.

 AI Embedding

-Semantic understanding via 768-dimensional vector embeddings.
-Catches matches that rules and string comparison miss.
-Knows that “IBM” and “International Business Machines” are the same company.
+Semantic understanding via vector embeddings.
+Catches what rules and string comparison miss.

 Add your business context